 How to Become a Certified Doula

-In order to receive a certification, you must enroll and complete the requirements of a doula certification program.
+In order to receive a certification, you must enroll and complete the requirements of a certificate-granting doula program.
 Almost all programs require you to attend childbirth education and birth doula workshops, observe 3 or more childbirths, reading training literature, and write essays to reflect on what you have learned.

 Getting a certification adds to your qualifications as a birth doula and makes you more marketable to potential clients when you finish your training.
 There are many advantages to getting certified, but there are a few things to think about before deciding on persuing a certification.
 For example, the reading materials and coursework offered by a certification program can be academically rigorous.
 Additionally, most certifications programs charge $500 or more for you to enroll.
 Finally, certification training can require a lot of traveling to attend childbirths, workshops, and classes.
 The entire certification process can take months to complete.